KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-packaged-tasks.md

   * The thread with the promise sends data
   * The thread with the future waits for data

-At a high level, it looks something like this:
+At a high level, futures and promises look something like this:

 ```c++
 #include <future>